-13. CLIMATE CHANGE
+14. CLIMATE CHANGE

-Climate change remains one of the largest and most challenging investment considerations of our time, and specifically addressing climate change in our investment activities better positions us to make more informed long-term decisions.
+Climate change remains one of the most significant and challenging investment considerations of our time, and specifically addressing climate change in our investment activities better positions us to make more informed long-term decisions.
 We actively assess companies' risk and opportunity profiles against specific scenarios that consider physical and transition-related impacts from climate change.
 In our role as a shareholder, we respect that companies we invest in determine their own specific climate-related transition strategies.
 However, consistent with long-term value creation for the company, we expect boards and executives to integrate climate risks and opportunities into their strategy, operations and where material, disclosure.
-This includes integrating consideration of government-level climate commitments, which we view as forward policy guidance to issuers, into company-level climate related transition planning.
+This includes conducting risk assessments regarding physical risks deriving from climate change, where such risks are likely to materially impact a company's operations.
+Companies should also integrate consideration of government-level climate commitments, which we view as forward policy guidance to issuers, into company-level climate related transition planning.
 If a government has articulated a commitment to comprehensively decarbonize its economy, we expect the board and executive to consider how strategy will be aligned with this stated intent.
-This approach underlies our own commitment to achieve net zero emissions across all scopes by 2050, including both our portfolio and operations.
-Our commitment is underpinned by assumptions related to corporations achieving their stated targets, industrial behavioural changes and the furtherance of reporting standards.
-On this latter point, we encourage companies to consider in their planning and reporting the use of our Abatement Capacity Assessment Framework as a tool to help boards and management teams convey a company's commitment and ability to transition to a low-carbon future.
+We encourage companies to consider the use of available tools and frameworks in their planning and reporting to help boards and management teams convey a company's commitment and ability to transition to a low-carbon future, as we are doing with our Abatement Capacity Assessment Framework.
 We support alignment of reporting with the International Sustainability Standards Board (ISSB) IFRS S1 General Requirements for Disclosure of Sustainability-related Financial Information.
-In addition to supporting companies aligning their climate change reporting with the ISSB's IFRS S2 Climate-related Disclosures standard, we support companies using the Transition Plan Taskforce recommendations as an approach to communicating their transition plan.
+Where a company has aligned its reporting with the ISSB's IFRS S2 Climate-related Disclosures standard, this would generally meet our climate-related disclosure expectations.
+In addition to supporting companies aligning their climate change reporting with the ISSB's IFRS S2 Climate-related Disclosures standard, we support companies using the Transition Plan Taskforce recommendations as an approach to developing and communicating their transition plan.